I already heard about cloth diapers for babies before I got married.

 Cloth Diapers for the Win!

-If you want to give cloth diaper a try, but still in doubt, please give it a try.
+If you want to give cloth diapers a try, but are still in doubt, please give them a try.
 It’s not scary and it’s fun.
 It will certainly give you a feeling of happiness.

 Washable baby wipes go hand-in-hand with cloth diapers, and they can be used as mommy wipes, too.
 You can save money by making homemade cloth wipes out of old t-shirts.